General Rules

 allows projects to define sets of tests, such as "tests you must run before checkin", "our

-of organization: For an invocation like bazel test //some/test:suite
+of organization: For an invocation like bazel test //some/test:suite, Bazel first

 call this "test_suite expansion"), then Bazel builds and tests those targets.